 Our views on risk oversight are consistent with those expressed by various regulatory bodies.
-In its December 2009 Final Rule release on Proxy Disclosure Enhancements, the SEC noted that risk oversight is a key competence of the board and that additional disclosures would improve investor and shareholder understanding of the role of the board in the organization's risk management practices.
-The final rules, which
+In its December 2009 Final Rule release on Proxy Disclosure Enhancements, the SEC noted that risk oversight is a key

 &lt;sup>26 Considering that shareholder disapproval clearly relates to the director who received a greater than 50% against vote rather than the nominating chair, we review the severity of the issue(s) that initially raised shareholder concern as well as company responsiveness to such matters, and will only recommend voting against the nominating chair if a reasonable analysis suggests that it would be most appropriate.
-In rare cases, we will consider recommending against the nominating chair if a nominating chair when a director receives a substantial (i.e., 20% or more) vote against based on the same analysis.
+In rare cases, we will consider recommending against the nominating chair when a director receives a substantial (i.e., 20% or more) vote against based on the same analysis.